Share Your Life Story

 Even smells can whizz back memories of your childhood.
 Still today, I can’t smell freshly baked bread without remembering the time I first baked bread with my grandmother.

-It’s incredible how utilizing memory joggers can change the way you remember the past.
+It’s incredible how using memory joggers can change the way you remember the past.

 5. Draw Pictures Of Your Childhood Home